czhc/securityhub-remediations/README.md

 ```
 docker run -it -v /home/ec2-user/environment/securityhub-remediations/output:/home/custodian/output:rw -v /home/ec2-user/environment/securityhub-remediations:/home/custodian/securityhub-remediations:ro -v /home/ec2-user/.aws:/home/custodian/.aws:ro cloudcustodian/c7n run --cache-period 0 -s /home/custodian/output --profile cc -c /home/custodian/securityhub-remediations/module5/iam-user-hubfinding-remediate-disable.yml
 ```
+2. Verify that the previous command resulted in output containing "Provisioning policy lambda iam-user-hubfinding-remediate-disable"
-2. Run the following command, which creates a sample finding in GuardDuty, which automatically get imported into SecurityHub, which is an finding type ['UnauthorizedAccess:IAMUser/MaliciousIPCaller'](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_unauthorized.html#unauthorized5) on an IAMUser named GeneratedFindingUserName, which was created by cloudformation script in module 1.
+3. Run the following command, which creates a sample finding in GuardDuty, which automatically get imported into SecurityHub, which is an finding type ['UnauthorizedAccess:IAMUser/MaliciousIPCaller'](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_unauthorized.html#unauthorized5) on an IAMUser named GeneratedFindingUserName, which was created by cloudformation script in module 1.
 ```
 aws guardduty create-sample-findings --detector-id `aws guardduty list-detectors --profile cc --query DetectorIds --output text` --finding-types 'UnauthorizedAccess:IAMUser/MaliciousIPCaller'
 ```
-3. Validation steps TODO
+4. First, validate that Guard Duty generated the sample finding by going to the Guard Duty Console and look for the finding type "UnauthorizedAccess:IAMUser/MaliciousIPCaller"
+5. While it can take a few minutes for the finding to show up in the Security Hub console, look for the finding Title = "API GeneratedFindingAPIName was invoked from a known malicious IP address."
+6. Look within the CloudWatch Logs, remember the pattern of /aws/lambda/custodian-$(name of the cloud custodian policy)